stape-io/gtm-standards/standards/GTMS-7.md

     'trace_id': traceId,
     'timestamp': getTimestampMillis(),
     'event_name': 'purchase',
-    'message': 'Request won't be sent.',
+    'message': 'Request won\'t be sent.',
-    'reason': 'One or more fields are missing: Email, Phone Number or External ID.', });
+    'reason': 'One or more fields are missing: Email, Phone Number or External ID.'
+  });
   return data.gtmOnFailure();
 }